 Writing for The Right Young Audience; how to hit your mark every time!

-I’m a picture book author as well as a novelist but I’ve always felt drawn to writing children’s television.
+I’m a picture book author and I’ve always felt drawn to writing children’s television.
 I love animation.
 My children are the perfect excuse to watch lots of kids shows.
 In 2015 I sent my first script to CBBC and they gave me some fab feedback and told me to get a pilot made.
 I had no idea how to do that so I put screenwriting to one side and concentrated on novels.
 After meeting the panel at LSF and listening to their experiences I realised children’s television was definitely for me.
 The speakers were warm, friendly and super talented.
-I made an important contact, and using her feedback, I now know how to move forward.
+I made important contacts, and using feedback from one, I now know how to move forward.
 THIS WAS WORTH ITS WEIGHT IN GOLD.
-Advice straight from a pro who is doing what you want to do.
+Advice straight from a pro who's doing what I want to do.
 Where else are you going to get that?
 ONLY at The London Screenwriters’ Festival.